TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 20/John 20.5.md

 ---

-and stooping and looking in, he seeth the linen cloths lying; yet entered he not in.
+Stooping and looking in, he saw the linen cloths lying, yet he didn't enter in.